The overall goal is to restore occlusion, normal anatomy and function.

 Restoring and maintaining occlusion is the most important aspect of fixation of symphyseal separation and parasymphyseal fractures.

 The mandibular bone at the level of the symphysis is almost completely occupied by dental roots.
 Therefore, invasive fixation is not recommended.
-Orthopedic wiring around the rostral mandibles or between the canine teeth provide adequate reduction and stabilization.
+Interdental wiring between the canine teeth provide adequate reduction and stabilization.

-Circummandibular wiring can be done in the absence of one or both canine teeth.
+Interdental wiring around the canine teeth cannot be done in the absence of one or both canine teeth.